 It is not cool to leave dogs in hot cars.
 Please follow the advise of Parks Victoria, Corangamite Shire and the RSPCA and find other arrangements for your pet on hot days.

-Just a hop, skip and jump from the world famous 12 Apostles and Gibson Steps, Princetown is a perfect base for visitors.
+Just a hop, skip and jump from the world famous 12 Apostles and Gibson Steps, Princetown is a perfect base for visitors that value natural experiences.
 Dominated by the Gellibrand River Estuary and with plenty of nearby attractions including the 12 Apostles Gourmet Trail.

 A large coastal village located just a few minutes drive from Loch Ard Gorge and the 12 Apostles.
 It is host to some fantastic dining experiences, shops and a beautiful protected beach and bay.
 Stay and see the sunset from the Jetty (there are so many sunset experiences in the area you'll have to stay a few nights!)

 Nestled on the edge of the Bay of Islands Coastal Park on the Curdies River.
 A great base for exploring the coast, ocean or estuary fishing or even a round of golf (we thinks it's the best view from a golf course in the world!).